darinz/ML/practice-1/p2/solution_p2.md

 - **(b)** Correlation maximization is not the goal of this loss function
 - **(c)** MSE can be solved analytically (normal equations), not just with gradient descent

-**5. True/False: As the value of the regularization term coefficient in Ridge Regression increases, the sensitivity of predictions to inputs decreases.**
+**Problem 5.
+True/False: As the value of the regularization term coefficient in Ridge Regression increases, the sensitivity of predictions to inputs decreases.**
 *   (a) True
 *   (b) False